 Whether the driver loses their train of thought for a moment in being distracted by something like a cell phone or eating (see more below), the alert system notifies the driver that his or her vehicle is drifting out of their proper lane.
 By doing so, the driver should be able to correct the matter, thereby avoiding a potential accident.

 With other tech wonders helping keep drivers and passengers safe, automakers and those making such products for the auto industry are doing their respective jobs to lessen the opportunities for accidents.
+Some of this technology is even reaching transportation companies.
+For example, a lot of truck fleets have recently been incorporating dash cams from Lytx into their vehicles to make sure their drivers have evidence if there is ever an accident.
+This helps insurance companies and potential lawsuits.

 How Drivers Can Do Their Jobs